ab1567/AlynCoin-public/README.md

 the DAO treasury.
 The team allocation is locked for one year and vests linearly over the following three years.

+### Difficulty and Emission

+* Difficulty adjusts every block using a logistic floor that gradually rises from 5 to 40 as total supply reaches 100&nbsp;M.
+* Block rewards start at 25 ALYN and decay by about 0.09&nbsp;% per block with a permanent 0.25 ALYN tail emission to incentivize miners long term.

 ## Generate RSA Keys

 Generate RSA keys locally before building or running the software.
 The keys are